-The university does not typically agree to sign suppliers’ credit applications.
+The university does not typically agree to sign supplier credit applications.

 When requested by a supplier to do so, consider the following:

 - You may return an unsigned, but otherwise completed copy of the application along with a copy of our credit information.
 The supplier may be satisfied with this.
 Our UC Davis Credit Reference Letter contains this information.
 Contact Procurement and Contracting Services if you need a copy of the credit reference letter.

 - Does your department have a Procurement Card?
 If so, try using that with the supplier.

 - If the supplier refuses to accept either of the above two options, consider other sources for the same or equivalent product, such as AggieBuy.

 Submitting a Credit Application

 If you’ve tried the above avenues with no success, and absolutely require the product and cannot get it from any other source, you will need to:

 - Submit the application as an attachment to a KFS Purchase Agreement document.

 - Include a note in the Purchase Agreement document that you attempted to get the supplier to accept a requisition with the UC Davis credit reference letter without signing their agreement and that you weren't able to locate another source.

 - In the item description area of the Purchase Agreement document, please indicate what types of items you intend to purchase through the supplier on future Requisitions.